The Half Marathon Pace Chart You Need To Run Your Best Race

 The Importance of Running Charts

-Understanding your race pace and sticking to it on race day is absolutely vital for your training progress and ultimate success in the race.
+Finding your race pace (and sticking to it come race day) is crucial to your training progress and racing success.

-• Training Insights: These charts also assist you in determining your ideal running pace for training runs.
-For example, you can figure out how fast you should be running during a 10-mile long run.
-Often recommended to be run one to two minutes slower than your goal half marathon pace.
+It also allows you to determine your running pace for your training runs.
+For example, find out how fast your pace should be for a 10-mile long run, which is often run one to two minutes slower than your goal HM pace.

 Additional Source – Check this treadmill pace chart